odannyc/Sipit/README.md

 $destination_ip = '192.168.1.100';
 $destination_port = 5060;

-Sipit::ping($destination_ip, $destination_port); // 200
+Sipit::ping($destination_ip, $destination_port);
 ```

 ## Summary
-**Sipit is currently under development, it is not ready for production**.
 Sipit is a simple pinging library for SIP devices.
-When you call the `Sipit::ping()` method it'll return the response code of the destination sip server.
+When you call the `Sipit::ping()` method it'll return an array of information including the request and response.
 It's good for knowing if a SIP server is alive.
 A good example is if you're displaying the status of a SIP server, you can use this one method to check that.
-If an IP doesn't respond, it'll return `No Response`
+If an endpoint doesn't respond, it'll return an empty array for the response section.

 ## Installation
 The best way to install this library is with **Composer**.